 Now That You Know...

 - Avoid using any harsh training methods.
-Correcting a dog for biting through physical intervention or intimidation can escalate the confrontation and in general risks making matters worse.
+Correcting a dog for biting or threatening to bite through physical intervention or intimidation can escalate the confrontation and in general risks making matters worse.

 - Consult with a dog behavior professional using force-free behavior modification methods.
 He or she can suggest behavior modification techniques based on the behavior you are observing.

 - Avoid putting your dog in situations that trigger the protective behavior.
 The more dogs rehearse problem behaviors, the more stressed they become and the more likely the undesirable behavior put roots and establishes.

 - If your dog acts protective in presence of people approaching, do not allow them to approach.

 - If you must invite guests over, keep your dog in a separate area in the home.